Tencent/KsanaLLM/src/ksana_llm/python/simple_router/README.md

 The system supports multiple storage backends through an abstraction layer:

 - **Memory Storage**: In-memory storage for development and testing
-- **Etcd Storage**: Distributed key-value storage for production environments
+- **Db Storage**: Distributed key-value storage for production environments

 The storage layer is responsible for:
 - Persisting cluster, group, and node information